 Explore the Exterior, the Noble floor, the Loft and the Roof Terrace.
 On the roof terrace, you can make out dragon sculptures that illustrate the legend of Sant Jordi (a very important story about a very hungry dragon 🙂

-Each floor exposes the visitor Gaudi’s genius and the optimization of natural light in each room.
+Each floor exposes the visitor to Gaudi’s genius and to the optimization of natural light in each room.

 Tickets are available on site, but again selecting your tickets online and in advance is always the best option as it can get extremely busy with long lines.
 Visit at your own pace and use an audio guide (highly recommended) for the 60-90 minutes tour.